bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/html/forms/tasks/other-controls/marking.md

 Now it’s time to have a go at implementing a drop-down select menu, to allow a user to pick their favourite food from the choices provided.

 1. Create your basic select box structure.
 You should use a `<select>` element for this, inside which you should nest an `<option>` element for each choice.
-2. Associate it semantically with the provided “Comment” label.
+2. Associate it semantically with the provided "Comment” label.
 Use the same value that the `for` attribute already has, for the `id` of the `<select>`.
-3. Inside the list, split the choices up into 2 subgroups — “mains” and “snacks”.
+3. Inside the list, split the choices up into 2 subgroups — "mains” and "snacks”.
 To do this, you should use `<optgroup>` elements inside the main `<select>`, with appropriate `label` attributes.

 The finished markup should look something like this: